local-first-web/auth/packages/auth-provider-automerge-repo/README.md

 <img src="https://raw.githubusercontent.com/local-first-web/branding/main/svg/auth-h.svg"
 width="300" alt="@localfirst/auth logo" />

-# Local-first auth provider for Automerge Repo
+## Local-first auth provider for Automerge Repo

 This is an `AuthProvider` that uses the [localfirst/auth](https://github.com/local-first-web/auth) library to provide Automerge Repo with authentication and end-to-end encryption, without the need for a central server.

+It works by wrapping the network provider(s) used by the `Repo`.

-## Making an authenticated connection
+### Making an authenticated connection

 A `AuthProvider` is configured with information about the local user and device.